NEWS & RESOURCES

 In recent years, there has been a growing focus on pay transparency as states and cities across the country try to eliminate longstanding pay disparities in the workplace.

 States such as California, Colorado, Washington, and New York now require employers to include pay ranges in job listings, while other states, including Connecticut, Nevada, and Rhode Island, require employers to disclose pay ranges during the hiring process.
-Cities such as Jersey City, NJ; Cincinnati, OH; Ithaca, NY; and others have also begun to introduce pay transparency rules.
+Cities such as Jersey City, NJ; Cincinnati, OH; Ithaca, NY; and others have begun to introduce pay transparency rules, while the District of Columbia now requires employers to include the minimum and maximum projected salary for a position in all job postings.

 In addition to requiring transparency around pay ranges for specific jobs, many states and cities across the country are also addressing pay discrimination by prohibiting employers from inquiring about salary history during the hiring process, which can affect the salary negotiation process and level the playing field for candidates.